 The IOAS is passionate about organic integrity.
 We know that this commitment is shared equally by many of our collaborators.
 We also know that there will always be room for improvement.
-Under Growing Organic Trust we are proposing six main project areas summarised in the graphic below to implement in the first instance through to 2025.
+Along with significant seed funding to the Alliance, we have agreed six main project areas summarised in the graphic below to implement in the first instance through to 2025.
 The approach will be wide ranging working with regulators, scheme owners, the conformity assessment community, producers, traders and national and international organisations that share our goals.
 It aims to bring together and build on current best practice of inspection, certification, accreditation and oversight, and address the challenge of fraud in its various forms.

 How will we do it?

-IOAS has established a separate non-profit entity, Alliance for Organic Integrity (AOI) to separate this work from the IOAS’ day-to-day work of accreditation.
-The IOAS Board has committed significant seed funding from its reserves to kickstart the projects and will move forward with certain elements of the projects where it can.
+The Alliance is a separate non-profit entity, to separate this work from the IOAS’ day-to-day work of accreditation.
+The seed funding from IOAS’s reserves aims to kickstart the identified projects and IOAS will move forward with certain elements of the projects where it can.
 Much of the early work however will be to seek collaboration and gather in existing resources and ideas on how the global organic control system can work more effectively.
 We believe the IOAS and AOI are well positioned to stimulate cooperation given our more than 20 years work in this sector, our independence and our international role and links.

 We need your help

-IOAS is an international organisation but it is still small, so we are seeking your support and cooperation.
-That can be provided in various ways: funding, ideas, information, joint ventures, tools, data sharing, documents, methods, promotion, training, equipment, and most of all your time and commitment.
+Both are international organisations but both are still small, so we are seeking your support and cooperation.
+This can be provided in various ways: funding, ideas, information, joint ventures, tools, data sharing, documents, methods, promotion, training, equipment, and most of all your time and commitment.
 Although the IOAS seminar has developed initial project ideas we are very open to how these move forward and others that might develop with your help.
 Growing Organic Trust has to be a cooperative initiative.
 Our organic future depends on it.

 The full report on the seminar held in November 2017, Improving Organic Control-Growing Organic Trust, IOAS report is available here.